DanielRudn/Bounds/README.md

 ***

 ### What is Bounds? ###
 A 2D endless runner where you move side to side to dodge obstacles in many different environments.
-(Game is not finished)

 ### How do I get set up? ###